MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 The *post_baseDir* option supplies the directory path that, when combined (or found) in the given *path*, gives the local absolute path to the data file to be posted.
-The *post_baseDir* part of the path will be removed from the posted announcement.
+The *post_baseDir* part of the path will be removed from the posted notification message.
 For sftp urls it can be appropriate to specify a path relative to a user account.
 Example of that usage would be:  -pbd ~user  -url sftp:user@host For file: url's, baseDir is usually not appropriate.
 To post an absolute path,